I Am Not a Witch

-I Am Not a Witch is a 2017 internationally co-produced drama film written and directed by Rungano Nyoni in her feature debut film.
+I Am Not a Witch is a 2017 drama film written and directed by Rungano Nyoni in her feature debut film.

 It was screened in the Directors' Fortnight section at the 2017 Cannes Film Festival and won the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer for Nyoni and producer Emily Morgan at the 71st British Academy Film Awards.
 It was selected as the British entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.

 Plot

 A serious little girl shows up in a village and it is quickly decided she is a witch.
 When she refuses to answer questions confirming or denying she is a witch, she is taken to a witch doctor who sacrifices a chicken to determine whether she is a witch or not.
 Believing she is a witch, the local authorities take her to a small camp made up of elderly witches, each of whom is tied to their own large spool of white ribbon.
 The girl is restrained with a ribbon like the other witches and forced into labour.
 One of the elder witches names her Shula.

 Shula is taken away to adjudicate at a trial where an elderly man has claimed that money has been stolen from him.
 When the suspects are lined up Shula does not know which one is the thief and calls the other witches who give her contradictory advice on how to catch the thief.
 Nevertheless, Shula is able to correctly guess who the thief is and is rewarded for it.
 A senior government employee and his wife continue to exploit other people's belief that Shula is a witch by asking her to perform tasks like summoning rainfall.
 Shula is gradually exposed to what the wider community thinks of witches and is occasionally threatened with violence.

-After an appearance on a chat show, where a caller asks why she is not in school, she is sent to a school, but once there the other pupils, like Shula, are those that have been deemed unacceptable for mainstream schools.
+After an appearance on a chat show, where a caller asks why she is not in school, she is sent to a school, where the other pupils, like Shula, are those that have been deemed unacceptable for mainstream schools.
 A witch doctor and a farmer drag her away from the school by her ribbon and ask her to make it rain.
 She performs a rain dance and exhausts herself trying to produce results.
 That evening the women back at camp ask her why she is unhappy and in response she says that she wishes she had opted to become a goat.
 When the women are asleep she's seen leaving the tent and gathering her ribbon to its end.

-In the morning two men dump a body in the field and the 'witches' are seen mourning for Shula, although it's ambiguous how she died or whether it is her body.
+In the morning two men dump a body in the field and the 'witches' are seen mourning for Shula, although it's ambiguous how she died or whether it is even her body.
 As the women celebrate her death it begins to rain.
-The truck that carries the women around is shown to be empty, and the ribbons that held them hostage are flying free.
+The truck that carries the women around is shown to be empty.
+The ribbons that held them hostage are flying free and in the distance a goat bleats.